Islamic Revolutionary Guard Corps: Twelve-Day War

-Influence
+Influence and activities

 Political

 As an elite group, members of Pasdaran have an oversized influence in Iran's political world.
 Mahmoud Ahmadinejad (President 2005–2013) joined the IRGC in 1985, serving first in military operation in Iraqi Kurdistan before leaving the front line to take charge of logistics.
 A majority of his first cabinet consisted of IRGC veterans.
 Nearly one third of the members elected to Iran's Majlis in 2004 are also "Pásdárán".
 Others have been appointed as ambassadors, mayors, provincial governors and senior bureaucrats.
 However, IRGC veteran status does not imply a single viewpoint.

 Strengthening the power of the IRGC was their actions against the Green Movement, where thousands of Iranians protested election irregularities in the 2009 victory of Mahmoud Ahmadinejad over "a well-liked" reformer Mir-Hossein Mousavi.
 As "the demonstrations gained strength, the security forces swept in, arresting, beating, and killing protesters".
 The IRGC was thought to be crucial in crushing the movement which "marked a turning point" for the Islamic Republic.

-In a video leaked to the internet, the leader of the Pasdaran at the time, (General Mohammad Ali Jafari), opposed the protest as challenging 'the tenets of the revolution', but warned that it 'was a blow that weakened the fundamental pillars of the regime,' and demonstrated that Iran's rulers "could no longer count on popular support", 'Anyone who refuses to understand these new conditions will not be successful'.
+In a video leaked to the internet, then-leader of the Pasdaran, general Mohammad Ali Jafari, opposed the protest for challenging 'the tenets of the revolution', but warned that it 'was a blow that weakened the fundamental pillars of the regime,' and demonstrated that Iran's rulers "could no longer count on popular support".
+He added, "Anyone who refuses to understand these new conditions will not be successful".

 Ayatollah Khomeini urged that the country's military forces should remain unpoliticized.
-However, the Constitution, in Article 150, defines the IRGC as the "guardian of the Revolution and of its achievements" which is at least partly a political mission.
+However, the constitution, in Article 150, defines the IRGC as the "guardian of the Revolution and of its achievements" which is at least partly a political mission.
 His original views have therefore been the subject of debate.
 Supporters of the Basiji have argued for politicization, while reformists, moderates and Hassan Khomeini opposed it.
 President Rafsanjani forced military professionalization and ideological deradicalization on the IRGC to curb its political role, but the Pasdaran became natural allies of Supreme Leader Ali Khamenei when reformists threatened him.
-The IRGC grew stronger under President Ahmedinejad, and assumed formal command of the Basiji militia in early 2009.
+The IRGC grew stronger under president Ahmedinejad, and assumed formal command of the Basiji militia in early 2009.

 Although never explicitly endorsing or affiliating themselves with any political parties, the Alliance of Builders of Islamic Iran (or Abadgaran), is widely viewed as a political front for the Revolutionary Guards.
 Many former members (including Ahmadinejad) have joined this party in recent years and the Revolutionary Guards have reportedly given them financial support.

+During the 2026 Iran war the IRGC became the dominant power in Iran, as Ahmad Vahidi, commander of the IRGC, insisted that all critical and sensitive leadership positions must be decided by the IRGC.